docker/docs/desktop/windows/release-notes/index.md

 ### Known issues

-- Clicking «Proceed to Desktop» after logging in in the browser, sometimes does not bring the Dashboard to the front.
+- Clicking **Proceed to Desktop** after signing in through the browser, sometimes does not bring the Dashboard to the front.
 - After logging in, when the Dashboard receives focus, it sometimes stays in the foreground even when clicking a background window.
 As a workaround you need to click the Dashboard before clicking another application window.
 - The tips of the week show on top of the mandatory login dialog when an organization restriction is enabled via a `registry.json` file.